-I have received numerous inquiries recently about termite services.
+I have received numerous inquiries about termite services.
 This post will cover the most basic questions a homeowner would have about Termite Control.

 Why do I need termite treatment?